Singapore shares decline on bearish global sentiment

-SINGAPORE (THE BUSINESS TIMES) - Singapore shares slipped lower on Tuesday amid weaker global sentiment, following declines on Wall Street on Monday.
+Singapore shares slipped lower yesterday amid weaker global sentiment, following declines on Wall Street on Monday.

 The benchmark Straits Times Index (STI) fell 0.1 per cent to close at 3,112.05.

-The losses track major regional markets in Asia, with key indexes in Australia, Japan, South Korea and Hong Kong falling between 0.3 per cent and 1.4 per cent on Tuesday.
+The losses track major regional markets in Asia, with key indexes in Australia, Japan, South Korea and Hong Kong falling between 0.3 per cent and 1.4 per cent yesterday.

 Oanda senior market analyst Jeffrey Halley noted that inflation nerves continue to rattle the markets with energy prices rising.
 "US West Texas Intermediate's rise to seven-year highs spooked US equity markets overnight, with nerves increasing that the Q3 earnings season will contain tempered expectations for 2022," he said.
 "A wobbly earnings season could have the street looking for the exit door."